andres3204/portfolio/content/projects/_index.md

 ---
 title: "Projects"
 draft: false
+description: "A list of SDI's Projects."
+outputs:
+- HTML
+- JSON
+- RSS
 ---

 This is a list of my projects.
 You can select each project to learn more about